ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ```

-## Confusion Matrix of the Erosion Class vs the ArcSIE Predictions
+## Evaluation of the Accuracy of the ArcSIE Predictions

 ```r